MI-DPLA/combine/docs/quickstart.md

 #### Records table

 Sortable, searchable, this shows all the individual, discrete Records for this Job.
-This is the one entry point for viewing the details about a single Record.
-It is also helpful for determining if the Record *is unique with respect to this Job*.
+This is *one*, but not the only, entry point for viewing the details about a single Record.
+It is also helpful for determining if the Record is unique *with respect to other Records from this Job*.

 #### Indexed Fields